15 Enticing Survival Books Like The Hatchet

 8. Ice Dogs – Terry Lynn Johnson

-Do you want to read another intense YA survival novel like The Hatchet?
-We suggest Ice Dogs by Terry Lynn Johnson for your next read.
+If you want to read another intense YA survival novel like The Hatchet, then I suggest Ice Dogs by Terry Lynn Johnson for your next read.

-Vicky Secord is a teenage Alaskan dog sled racer.
+The story follows Vicky Secord who is a teenage Alaskan dog sled racer.
 She’s determined to win the White Wolf Classic.

 However, when she’s out training, she gets lost in the wilderness.
 Vicky must find a way to survive as the temperature drops, and she has no food.